BuildForSDGCohort2/Ecargo/README.md

 <b>The E-Cargo platform</b> provides various shippers a direct connection to locate avaliable cargo with the right space to transport their goods, thus enabling them to see instant upfront load pricing, and provide load specifications such as: weight, height, quantity, dimension and category. </br>
 The platform is being built in close collaboration with shippers to help transform a process that would typically take them days to complete, and often leave them in the dark about market prices and whether they were getting the right carrier.

-<b>Shippers using E-cargo can tender a load in seconds, create and tender loads with just a few clicks and reduce the time and energy it takes to book a cargo.</br>
+<b>Shippers using E-cargo can tender a load in seconds;
+create and tender loads with just a few clicks; reduce the time and energy it takes to book a cargo.</br>

-<b>See instant marketplace pricing:Get instant and transparent price quotes for shipments.
+<b>See instant marketplace pricing:
+Get instant and transparent price quotes for shipments.
 E-cargo rates are based on market conditions and other factors and are generated in real-time.</br>

-<b>Access E-cargo's reliable network of cargo and drivers and have peace of mind knowing that all goods tendered through the cargo platform are backed by E-Cargo's vast and reliable network of carriers.
+<b>Access E-cargo's reliable network of cargo and drivers:
+Have peace of mind knowing that all goods tendered through the cargo platform are backed by E-Cargo's vast and reliable network of carriers.

 <b>Locate the nearest cargo and track after takeoff:</b></br>
 Locate cargo travelling along your path, and track shipments online at any time of day.
 Automatic notifications for major milestones mean no more searching through an inbox for tracking information.</br>